Skip to Content

 Pairs Well With Barbecues, Pool Parties and Sparklers.

+Need a great picnic food idea?
 Broccoli salad is pure retro, cold salad comfort food, just waiting for you to bring it to your next summer party!
-Sure, it’s coated in a (delicious) mayonnaise-based dressing—what summer salad isn’t?—but it’s made with broccoli instead of macaroni or potatoes, so you can go ahead and pile those paper plates high with this bacon-y, onion-y easy broccoli salad.
+Sure, it’s coated in a (delicious) mayonnaise-based dressing—what summer salad isn’t?
+Looking at you, coleslaw and macaroni salad! —but it’s made with broccoli instead of macaroni or potatoes, so you can go ahead and pile those paper plates high with this bacon-y, onion-y easy broccoli salad or slaw.
+For a non-creamy summer side, try our fresh and herby Avocado Salad

 ingredients laid out for broccoli salad; broccoli, bacon, mayonnaise, sugar, lemon juice, onions, golden raisins